 Paying Your Credit Card Early Frees Up Your Credit Line For Purchases

-Lastly, paying your credit card bill early frees up credit on your account.
-When you make a credit card payment, the amount of your payment is automatically added back to your credit line, which can be especially useful helpful if you’re getting close to maxing out your credit limit.
+Lastly, paying your credit card bill early frees up credit on your account - paying your balance in full causes your credit card limit to reset.
+When you make a credit card payment, the amount of your payment is automatically added back to your credit line, which can be especially useful helpful if you're getting close to maxing out your credit limit.

 Your bank doesn't like it when you run out of credit either.
 Some banks charge over-limit fees when you charge beyond your credit limit, while others may decrease your credit limit or even close your account at-will.
 These are fairly unusual consequences, however, and few banks will impose them.
 Even if they are used, it shouldn't be a surprise to you, since Credit CARD Act of 2009 requires cardholders to opt in to the use of over-limit fees on a card account.